rafaelteicas/SocialApiNode/README.md

 ### Use cases

-[X] - User can create account
+-   [x] -   User can create account
-[X] - User can authenticate with credentials
+-   [x] -   A JWT token will be returned
-[X] - A JWT token will be returned
+-   [x] -   User can authenticate with credentials
-[ ] - User profile will be returned with user id
+-   [x] -   User profile will be returned with user id

 ### Methodologies